|Available 100% Online||Credit Hours||Tuition||Application Deadline||Test Requirements|

 |Yes||9 credits||$439/cr. in-state and $549/cr. out-of-state*||Rolling Admission||None|

-- DIS 500: Contemporary Disability Theory 3cr. offered online in the summer
+- DIS 500: Contemporary Disability Theory (3 credits) (offered summer)

-- DIS 520: Disability: Advanced Interaction of Human Diversity and Global Environments 3cr. offered online in the spring
+- DIS 520: Disability: Advanced Interaction of Human Diversity and Global Environments (3 credits) (offered spring)

 The certificate program is a progressive 9 credit graduate-level curriculum in which individuals from a variety of disciplines and professional backgrounds can study with students and professionals from other fields to acquire specialized knowledge in disability theory, policy and research.